gatherspiel/DMVBoardGames/README.md

-This repo contains the source code for https://dmvboardgames.com/, a website to find and host public board game events in the DMV area.
+This repo contains the source code for https://dmvboardgames.com/, a website to find public board game events in the DMV area.

 ## How to run locally